d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 The following known issues need to be reviewed in case a compatible version is available.
 Add new known issues as they appear.
+- [ ] Update node.js to version 20.6.1 breaks the build
 - [ ] Update e2etests/Dockerfile update breaks the build
 - [ ] Update "@vue/tsconfig" to >=0.2.0 introduces major changes in typescript rules (~500 TS Errors throughout the
   project and unresolved imports that are hard to fix), skipped.